 On June 24, 2019, CoreCivic sold a property which was leased to a third-party and located in Chester, Pennsylvania for \$3.4 million.
-The property had a net carrying value of \$3.1 million at the time of the sale, with the gain on the sale of \$0.3 million reflected in other (income) expense on the consolidated statement of operations.
+The property had a net carrying value of \$3.1 million at the time of the sale, with the gain on the sale of \$0.3 million reflected in other (income) expense on the consolidated statement of operations in the second quarter of 2019.